elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-migration-patterns-of-protoindoeuropeans-affect-their-settlement-in-britain-and-ireland.md

 url: /learn/history-of-the-world/questions/how-did-the-migration-patterns-of-protoindoeuropeans-affect-their-settlement-in-britain-and-ireland
 score: 9.0
 related_article1:
-    id: 159898
+    id: 160251
-    title: How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
+    title: >-
+        What were the typical clothing and dining habits in Celtic daily life?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
+    url: /learn/history-of-the-world/questions/what-were-the-typical-clothing-and-dining-habits-in-celtic-daily-life
 related_article2:
-    id: 159876
+    id: 160374
-    title: What contributions did Hecataeus of Miletus and Herodotus make to the early mentions of Celts?
+    title: >-
+        What are the defining decorative styles of La Tène Culture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-contributions-did-hecataeus-of-miletus-and-herodotus-make-to-the-early-mentions-of-celts
+    url: /learn/history-of-the-world/questions/what-are-the-defining-decorative-styles-of-la-tne-culture
 related_article3:
-    id: 160176
+    id: 159871
-    title: What were the primary military tactics and weaponry used by the Celts?
+    title: >-
+        What are the linguistic characteristics of Celtic languages and their geographic distribution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
 related_article4:
-    id: 160176
+    id: 160390
-    title: What were the primary military tactics and weaponry used by the Celts?
+    title: >-
+        What were the geographic locations of major Celtic tribes?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/what-were-the-geographic-locations-of-major-celtic-tribes
 related_article5:
-    id: 159913
+    id: 160378
+    title: >-
-    title: What contributions did Hecataeus of Miletus and Herodotus make to the early mentions of Celts?
+        What contributions did Hecataeus of Miletus and Herodotus make to the early mentions of Celts?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-contributions-did-hecataeus-of-miletus-and-herodotus-make-to-the-early-mentions-of-celts
 ---